aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-blob/_index.md

 [Aspose.Slides](/slides/nodejs-java/) for Node.js via Java allows you to add large files (in this case, a large video file) through a process involving BLOBs to reduce memory consumption.

-This Javascript shows you how to add a large video file through the BLOB process to a presentation:
+This JavaScript shows you how to add a large video file through the BLOB process to a presentation:

 ```javascript
 var pathToVeryLargeVideo = "veryLargeVideo.avi";